Photometrics/PyVCAM/README.md

 * A C/C++ compiler is needed to build native source code.
 For Windows, MSVC 1928 was used for testing.
 * The newest version of Python 3 which can be downloaded [here](https://www.python.org/downloads/).
 * The latest PVCAM and PVCAM SDK which can be downloaded [here](https://www.photometrics.com/support/software/#software).
 * PyVCAM was developed and tested using Microsoft Windows 10/64-bit.
-The build package also supports Linux, but testing has been minimal.

 ### Installing